bowedcontainer2/duolingo-pramp/README.md

 ![image](https://github.com/user-attachments/assets/37f6dea0-4bd6-4a20-a963-d407cf434418)

 A real-time language practice platform inspired by Duolingo's learning approach combined with Pramp's peer-to-peer interview format.
-Practice Spanish conversation with peers in structured, timed sessions.
+Practice Spanish conversation with peers in structured, timed sessions!
+Peers alternate between being question askers and answerers in their targeted language, and askers can mark correct or incorrect for scoring.
+(Spanish Default for now).

+## Inspiration
 This project was inspired by me job hunting for a software engineering position and using Pramp/Exponent to practice for interviews.
 I also have been pretty competitive with friends in Duolingo recently.

 I visited Guatemala with my family, and in a coffee shop in Antigua, I saw tourists trying to practice micro interactions to order their coffee, and I got the idea to create a sort of pramp/duolingo hybrid where the pressure and accountability of a face to face video call is combined with the quick and segmented recitation formatting that Duolingo has.